rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 ### Objection!?

-When I asked for feedback on this article, I got some objections about a CI server being responsible for environments and pipeline scripts.
+When I asked for feedback on this article, I got some objections about a CI server being responsible for environments and a pipeline language.

 One person wrote
 [this](https://discord.com/channels/897648912851173408/897648913799077930/1077685040311435314)